rrobbes/EngineeringOfMobileSystemsV2/6-State/README.md

     // ...
 ```

 On the other hand, `setCount` can also take a callback as its argument, which will be called with the current version of the state.
+This can be more robust in some situations than relying on the value of the state during render.
 It is also possible to pass a function for the initial state, if it is something more complex.
 Note that this function will only be called once, when the component is initialized.

 ```javascript
 const Counter = () => {